qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Lines to polygons
 -----------------
-Generates a polygon layer using LineString geometry with more than three vertices as polygon rings.
+Generates a polygon layer from line layer, considering LineString geometry with three or more vertices as polygon rings.
+Input LineString geometry doesn't need to close a loop, algorithm will automatically connect last to first point when forming a polygon.
 Result is always promoted to MultiPolygon.
-LineString geometry that have less than three vertices will produce new polygon features with EMPTY MultiPolygon geometry, attributes are kept.
+LineString geometry that have less than three vertices will produce new polygon features with **EMPTY** MultiPolygon geometry, attributes are kept.

 The attribute table of the output layer is the same as the one of the input layer.